openforis/accuracy-assessment/README.md

-#### Stamp date : **2016-11-01**
+#### Stamp date : **2017-06-01**

-## Accuracy assessment design and analysis tool
+## Stratified sampling tool for area estimation

 The application functions with R, Rstudio and the Shiny package.

-In a first step, the aa_design takes a geospatial map (raster or vector format) as input and outputs a file to perform validation on.

-In a second step, the validation results are used by the aa_analysis to produce confusion matrix, compute accuracies, correct biases for area estimates and compute confidence intervals
+You can clone it and make it run under most platforms (tested under Mac, Linux and Windows)

+However, we encourage users to use it under the https://sepal.io platform, where all utilities and functions will be systematically updated and maintained

+## Use in SEPAL platform
+SEPAL stands for : System for Earth observations, data access, Processing & Analysis for Land monitoring.

+If you want access, you have to request here https://goo.gl/forms/9cz2BGCch32H331y1

+You will then receive an email with a link to activate your access.

+Remember to check in your SPAMS, it might be there.

+Enter the platform @ https://sepal.io and you will find the tools under PROCESS

-## Configuration
+## Configuration for desktop version

-The following programs are need for the application to run:
+The following programs are need for the application to run

 ### R from www.r-project.org